thrashermaq/waitathome/README.md

     <img width="350" src="https://github.com/thrashermaq/waitathome/blob/feature/typos/gifs/customer_low.gif?raw=true" title="customer journey">
 </p>

-## How I built it
+## How we built it
 We built the app with the cross-platform framework Flutter.
-Currently the app is working on Android an iOS but it cloud also be used for mobile or desktop apps.
+Currently the app is working on Android and iOS but it cloud also be used for mobile or desktop apps.
 We used Firebase with Firestore to get real-time updates on the tracked customers in stores.

-## Challenges I ran into
+## Challenges we ran into
 Ideation:
 * It wasn't easy to find an idea.
 There are already a lot of great projects like neighbourhood help apps or voluntary work out there to fight COVID-19.
 * It was our first Hackaton so we had to find some tools which support our work together.
 Miro and Trello worked great!